DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "That's succubus for you."

-Succubus Hinemaril slowly stood up from her improvised chair.
+Succubus Hinemarill slowly stood up from her improvised chair.

 "We're going to hide ourself until we'll be ready.
 So for now we can be in non-interference relationships.